SuhasKM2001/Appointment-App/README.md

-# Conventia-App
+# Appointment-App
-An app for assisting Alzheimer patient
+An app which is helpful to schedule appointment and manage other person availability